 Each year, National Grid Electricity System Operator (NG ESO) produces the Future Energy Scenarios (FES) report which maps out credible pathways and scenarios for the future of energy.
 On the 01 April 2019 NG ESO was established as a separate legal entity within the National Grid Group.

 The holder of an “Electricity Transmission Licence” was added to the DPM as a new User type on 17 June 2020 through the implementation of UNC Modification 0715 and IGT UNC Modification 139.

+This resulted in the following text being inserted into the UNC:

+“Electricity Transmission Licence” (as defined in Section 6(b) in the Electricity Act 1989), to allow it to fulfil its licence obligations.

 Purpose of Access to Data